 How to Clean Hard Anodized Cookware's Exterior | Step by Step Guide

-Hard anodized cookware exterior is smooth and it also shines.
+The hard anodized cookware exterior is smooth, and it also shines.
 It's essential to know how to clean hard anodized cookware exterior with caution and care to keep it looking like a new one for a longer time.
 Taking proper care of this cookware will benefit you in the long run, and you will have to spend less time on restoring the cookware.
 Here is a step by step process to clean the exterior of hard-anodized cookware.

 Soak the pan in warm water: First and foremost, you will want to soak your hard anodized cookware in warm water for 15-30 minutes to soften the burn and grease that’s stuck on your cookware.
 This step will make the cleaning process a lot easier and gentle.

 Use the right cleaners: Using appropriate cleaner is essential to retain the hard-anodized layer damage-free and keep the cookware looks shiny.
 For that, you will need to use gentle dishwashing soap or any gentle soap to clean the exterior.
 You also have to be gentle with the cookware while you clean.

 Use gentle scrubber: To clean the hard-anodized cookware, avoid using scrubbers with harsh surfaces.
 This will damage the outer hardened oxidized layer, covering the cookware with scratches and make it look old.
 The scratched surface may also expose you to health hazards as aluminum is reactive to acidic food and hazardous when exposed to high heat.